Advocate: South Africa

-Americas
+America

 Brazil

 In Brazil, the bar examination occurs nationally in March, August, and December.
 These examinations are unified and organized by the Order of Attorneys of Brazil.
 After 5 years in law school, Brazilian law students are required to take the bar exam, which consists of 2 phases: the multiple choice test and written test, without any further requirements.

 The Constitution of Brazil applies restrictions on professional practice of law in the fulfillment of the requirements, which may include in addition to graduation, formal submission of the applicant in the proficiency tests.
 The Order exam is tied to Law No. 8609 of 4/7/1994:

 "Article 8: For registration as an attorney is needed: IV - "To pass the Examination of the Order;"

 Within its powers expressly granted by the Constitution, the ordinary legislative demands that whoever wishes to pursue the legal profession possess the degree of Bachelor of Law and approval of Examination of Order, whose preparation and implementation is done by their own class.
 The Constitution itself provides for the restriction, and the Statute of Law requires the examination.

 The bar exam in Brazil approves very few students and is considered a hard one.
 For instance, in February 2014, the Bar association made a release stating that only 19.64% of students had been approved in the last exam and were able to register as a lawyer.